wellcaffeinated/wellcaffeinated.github.com/_posts/2013-01-09-hosting-a-website-on-github-with-jekyll.md

 ---
 layout: post
-title: Hosting a website on GitHub with Jekyll
+title: Hosting a Website on GitHub with Jekyll
 category: articles
 draft: true
 published: false
 ---

+If you're a web developer or programmer of any kind, you've probably heard of GitHub.